astronexus/ATHYG-Database/data/details/v2_builds.md

     * add spectral types for the stars in AT v2.2 when available, and from HYG when available there but not in AT.
 * v2.3 - v2.5
     * no major changes to merging AT results with HYG.
 The changes from each AT version (AT v2.2 to AT v2.5) filter naturally into the corresponding AT-HYG version.
+* v2.6
+    * no major changes to merging AT results with HYG.
+The change from HYG v3.7 to v3.8 filters naturally into the updated AT-HYG version.

 ### Data quality

 Data quality issues are largely the same as in details_v1.md, except for issues specific to proper motion and radial velocity data.

-AT-HYG v2.5 addresses a data quality issue recorded in all prior AT-HYG releases -- a small number (~ 5%) of stars that should not have been assigned radial velocity based on the Gaia DR3 results, and an even smaller number (only 0.007 %) that should not have been assigned proper motion data based on the Gaia DR3 results
+AT-HYG v2.6 is a fairly small update to add HYG v3.8 to AT v2.5.
+The only difference between v3.8 and the previous version is an update set of stellar proper names.

-Currently, there are two data quality items present in AT-HYG 2.1 through AT-HYG v2.5 that are not entirely addressed.
+Currently, there are two data quality items present in AT-HYG 2.1 through AT-HYG v2.6 that are not entirely addressed.

-#### Still outstanding in v2.5
+#### Still outstanding in v2.6

-Two issues/aspects of the data set that are still present in v2.5, and relatively minor by comparison to the previously resolved aspects in the last few minor versions:
+Two issues/aspects of the data set that are still present in v2.6, and relatively minor by comparison to the previously resolved aspects in the last few minor versions:

 1. (v2.1+) There are several thousand HYG stars with only a Gliese ID (no HIP or HR IDs).
 These can't be linked directly to AT-HYG, so they have been augmented with a SIMBAD query to get a valid Tycho-2 ID cross-reference, and to do additional lookups for parallax, proper motions, and radial velocities.
 (Note -- this is a separate SIMBAD lookup from the one described above to get Gaia data from stars in Tycho-2 without a previously indexed Tycho-Gaia cross-reference.)